Skip to main content

 3

-Description: It is very important, when expressing concerns about your child’s educational services or when requesting something from the school division, that you do so in writing.
+Description: Email and Letter Templates - It is very important, when expressing concerns about your child’s educational services or when requesting something from the school division, that you do so in writing.
 That way, you have a record of your request.
 Sometimes it can be hard to know exactly what to include in your communication with the school division.
-To make things easier, PEATC has developed a series of sample emails/letters in a variety of areas that you can use as the basis for your request(s).
-The templates include the...
+To make things easier, PEATC has developed a series of sample emails/letters in a variety of areas that you can use as the basis for your...

 Description: The Virginia Department of Education (VDOE) has recently developed a new resource for families whose children are being placed in a private day school by their Individualized Education Program (IEP) Teams.